Super Giant

-Super Giant (スーパージャイアンツ, Sūpā Jaiantsu) is a Japanese superhero featured in a successful series of serial-like tokusatsu short feature films produced between 1957 and 1959 by Shintoho (the non-union branch of Toho).
-He is also known in Japan as Giant of Steel (鋼鉄の巨人, Kōtetsu no Kyojin), is known in The United States as Starman, and known in France and Italy as Spaceman.
+Super Giant (スーパージャイアンツ, Sūpā Jaiantsu) is a Japanese superhero featured in a successful series of serial-like tokusatsu short feature films produced between 1957 and 1959 by Shintoho, the non-union branch of Toho.
+He is also known in Japan as Giant of Steel (鋼鉄の巨人, Kōtetsu no Kyojin); in the U. S. as Starman; in France and Italy as Spaceman.

 Japan's first onscreen superhero

-Whereas Takeo Nagamatsu's 1930 kamishibai The Golden Bat (Ōgon Batto) was Japan's first modern superhero (and had many manga, anime and film adaptations), Shintoho's Super Giant was the first celluloid superhero (theatrically released in 1957), and the role model for many Japanese superheroes to come, especially Ultraman and Kamen Rider.
+Whereas Takeo Nagamatsu's 1930 kamishibai The Golden Bat (Ōgon Batto) was Japan's first modern superhero, and had many manga, anime and film adaptations, Shintoho's Super Giant was the first celluloid superhero, theatrically released in 1957, and the role model for many Japanese superheroes to come, especially Ultraman and Kamen Rider.

-Named "Super Giants" (plural), although the main character was only one person and obviously human-sized, the series' title was no doubt inspired by the American Adventures of Superman (which was then being broadcast in Japan) and the famous Japanese baseball team, the Yomiuri Giants (who were extremely popular at the time).
+Named "Super Giants" (plural), although the main character was only one person and obviously human-sized, the series' title was no doubt inspired by the American Adventures of Superman, which was then being broadcast in Japan, and the famous Japanese baseball team, the Yomiuri Giants, who were extremely popular at the time.

 Moonlight Mask (Gekkō Kamen) became Japan's first made-for-television superhero when his TV show debuted in 1958, but Super Giant was Japan's first theatrical superhero series.

 Character background

 Super Giant is a human-like being created from the strongest steel by the Peace Council of the Emerald Planet.
 He is created to destroy evil and restore peace in the universe.
-Resembling a Japanese man in white tights/cowl (fitted with an antenna) and capes under his arms, he is virtually indestructible.
+Resembling a Japanese man in white tights/cowl, fitted with an antenna, and capes under his arms, he is virtually indestructible.
 He wears on his wrist a "Globe-Meter" device, which enables him to: